iAbhishek91/learn-terraform/docs/95-tf-configuration.md

 ## backend

+There are two areas of terraform behavior that are determined by backend

+- where state is stored?
+- where operations are performed?

 - Backend types are to be mentioned, for example above "s3".
+  - There are may different types of backend type available(new backend types cant be added by users), however mainly classified as:
+    - standard backend types:
+    - enhanced backend types
 - In case backend block is not explicitly mentioned, "local" is configured as backend while `tf init`
 - hence backend configuration requires `tf init`